mendix/docs/content/en/docs/catalog/integrate/share-data/_index.md

 You have created a simple app with the entity **Customer**, and a web page where we can view and edit details for this entity.

-Go ahead and customize the homepage further by changing the banner text.
+Go ahead and customize the home page further by changing the banner text.

 ## 4 Publishing to the Catalog {#publishing}